-GARY GALLAGHER WINS THE TOM WATSON BROWN BOOK PRIZE
+JOHN FABIAN WITT WINS THE TOM WATSON BROWN BOOK AWARD

-Gary W. Gallagher, John L. Nau III Professor in History of the American Civil War at the University of Virginia, has won The Tom Watson Brown Book Prize for The Union War (Cambridge: Harvard University Press, 2011).
-He will receive the $50,000 prize at The Tom Watson Brown Book Prize dinner to be held at the Renaissance Riverview Plaza Hotel, Bon Secour 3 ballroom, on Friday, November 2 starting at 5:30 p.m.
-The Renaissance will serve as the conference hotel for the annual meeting of the Southern Historical Association in Mobile, Alabama, November 1-4.
+John Fabian Witt has won the Tom Watson Brown Book Award for his book, Lincoln's Code: The Laws of War in American History (Simon & Schuster 2012).
+He received the $50,000 prize at the Tom Watson Brown Book Award dinner held at the Hyatt Regency St. Louis at The Arch, on Friday, November 1.
+The Hyatt Regency St. Louis at The Arch served as the conference hotel for the annual meeting of the Southern Historical Association, on October 31-November 3, 2013.
 The SCWH holds its annual gathering in conjunction with the Southern.

 CALL FOR NOMINATIONS